Cartoons are an American Saturday morning tradition. And when Black girl cartoon characters are added to the mix, Saturday mornings be popin’!

 4. Numbuh Five (Codename: Kids Next Door)

-Numbuh Five is talented, relaxed, and knowledgeable, which definitely turns her into the coolest character of the show.
+Numbuh Five (Abigail Lincoln) from Codename: Kids Next Door is talented, relaxed, and knowledgeable, which definitely makes her into the coolest character of the show.

 And the fact that you can rarely see her eyes adds a sprinkle of mystery to her image and personality.